bpanesar/openssl-responder/README.md

 # OpenSSL OCSP Responder

-Configuration to run OpenSSL as an OCSP Responder as a Docker container.
+Configuration to run OpenSSL as an OCSP Responder in a Docker container.

 https://www.openssl.org/docs/manmaster/man1/openssl-ocsp.html#OCSP-Server-Options